techbrett/OfficeDocs-SkypeForBusiness/Teams/phones/set-up-common-area-phones.md

 Use calling policies to enable private calls, using call forwarding, or simultaneous ring on common area phones.
 To learn more, see [Configure calling policies in Teams](../teams-calling-policy.md).

 By default, call park isn't enabled for common area phones.
-You'll need to create a policy to enable it.
+You need to create a policy to enable it.
 To learn more, see [Call park and retrieve in Microsoft Teams](../call-park-and-retrieve.md).

 > [!NOTE]
 > After you assign a policy, sign out of the phone and sign back in.
 It may take up to an hour for a policy assignment to take effect.